exo-addons/cloud-drive-sharepoint/README.md

 Predefined services a part of Cloud Drive add-on and they can be configured via connector plugin.
 This method good on development level, when need add predefined services to the packaged connector (e.g. when extending a connector).
 The CMIS connector, a base of SharePoint connector, additionally allows configure predefined AtomPub bindings via settings in eXo properties.
 Below both ways described with sample configuration.

-Adding predefined services via connector plugin: create eXo container configuration file and add _CloudDriveService_ component plugin there as shown below.
+*Adding predefined services via connector plugin.* Create eXo container configuration file and add _CloudDriveService_ component plugin there as shown below.
 Place host name and port of your SharePoint server in an URL, give a name to your predefined connection.
 This name, in conjunction with user name, later will be used for folder naming when connecting in eXo.

 ```xml
 <!-- SharePoint connector plugin -->